CausewayDigital/CausewayDigital.github.io/_portfolio/project1.md

 ---
 title: Seymour Island
-subtitle: A multiplayer introduction to coding in Minecraft Education Edition.
+subtitle: A multiplayer introduction to coding in Minecraft Education.
 image: assets/img/portfolio/seymour_island.jpg
 alt: Seymour Island Minecraft world

 caption:
   title: Seymour Island
-  subtitle: A multiplayer introduction to coding in Minecraft Education Edition.
+  subtitle: A multiplayer introduction to coding in Minecraft Education.
   thumbnail: assets/img/portfolio/seymour_island.jpg
 ---
 This 2-3 hour activity will bring a class of students on a coding adventure.
 Initially beginning on the high seas, with Captain Papert, the students will eventually find themselves shipwrecked on Seymour Island.